-As a Canadian issuer, Cenovus is subject to the reporting requirements of Canadian securities regulatory authorities, including the reporting of the Corporation's reserves in accordance with NI 51-101.
+As a Canadian issuer, Cenovus is subject to the reporting requirements of Canadian securities regulatory authorities, including the reporting of the Corporation's reserves in accordance with National Instrument 51-101 Standards of Disclosure for Oil and Gas Activities ("NI 51-101").

 The Corporation's reserves are located in Alberta and British Columbia, Canada.
-Cenovus retained two independent qualified reserves evaluators ("IQRES"), reserves, all located in Alberta, and GLJ evaluated approximately seven percent of the Corporation's proved reserves, located in Alberta and British Columbia.

-McDaniel & Associates Consultants Ltd. ("McDaniel") and GLJ Petroleum Consultants Ltd. ("GLJ"), to evaluate and prepare reports on 100 percent of its bitumen, heavy crude oil, light crude oil and medium crude oil combined ("light and medium oil"), NGLs, conventional natural gas and shale gas proved and probable reserves.
-McDaniel evaluated approximately 93 percent of Cenovus's proved
+Cenovus retained two independent qualified reserves evaluators ("IQREs"), McDaniel & Associates Consultants Ltd. ("McDaniel") and GLJ Petroleum Consultants Ltd. ("GLJ"), to evaluate and prepare reports on 100 percent of its bitumen, heavy crude oil, light crude oil and medium crude oil combined ("light and medium oil"), NGLs, conventional natural gas and shale gas proved and probable reserves.
+McDaniel evaluated approximately 95 percent of Cenovus's proved reserves, all located in Alberta, and GLJ evaluated approximately five percent of the Corporation's proved reserves, located in Alberta and British Columbia.